-The RA detailed in the Sectional Appendix is valid for the permissible speed given in the Sectional Appendix (taking account of the permissible speed at each bridge) in conjunction with the following:
+The RA detailed in the National Electronic Sectional Appendix is valid for the permissible speed given in the National Electronic Sectional Appendix (taking account of the permissible speed at each bridge) in conjunction with the following:

-- the speed corresponding to the greater of any standard differential speeds (the greater of any standard differential speeds is set out in GERT8000-SP (Speeds) available on the RSSB's website) - the maximum RA for freight traffic at 75mph is RA8 - capability stated as RA9 or RA10 is for a maximum speed of 60mph (50mph on Kent, Sussex and Wessex Routes) and where speeds in excess of 60mph (50mph on Kent, Sussex and Wessex Routes) up to 110mph are permitted the capability is RA8 and where speeds in excess of 110mph up to a maximum of 125mph are permitted the capability is RA7
+- the speed corresponding to the greater of any standard differential speeds (the definition of standard differential speeds is set out in GERT8000-SP (Speeds) available on the RSSB's website). - the maximum RA for freight traffic at 75mph is RA8. - Capability stated as RA9 or RA10 is for a maximum speed of up to 60mph (50mph on Kent, Sussex and Wessex Routes).
+Where speeds in excess of 60mph (50mph on Kent, Sussex and Wessex Routes) up to 110mph are permitted on RA9 or RA10 infrastructure route sections the capability is RA8.
+Where speeds in excess of 110mph up to a maximum of 125mph are permitted on RA9 or RA10 infrastructure route sections the capability is RA7. - Capability stated as RA8 is for a maximum speed of up to 110mph.
+Where speeds in excess of 110mph up to a maximum of 125mph are permitted on RA8 infrastructure route sections the capability is RA7.